-The annual Calderdale College graduation celebration is held on the last Saturday in September and includes a procession through Halifax followed by the graduation ceremony in the Victoria Theatre.
-During the ceremony each student crosses the stage to be presented with a scroll from their tutor symbolising their academic achievement.
+The annual Calderdale College graduation celebration is usually held on the last Saturday in September and includes a procession through Halifax followed by the graduation ceremony in the 15th Century Halifax Minster.

+During the ceremony each student proceeds to the front to be presented with a scroll from the principal and the chair of the governing body, symbolising their academic achievement.
 There are prizes handed out to those students with outstanding achievement and inspirational learning journeys.